joe-p/Claimable-ASA-PoC/ARC-XXXX-draft.md

 - **dApp**: A decentralized application frontend, interpreted here to mean an off-chain frontend (a webapp, native app, etc.) that interacts with Applications on the blockchain.
 - **Explorer**: An off-chain application that allows browsing the blockchain, showing details of transactions.
 - **Wallet**: An off-chain application that stores secret keys for on-chain accounts and can display and sign transactions for these accounts.
+- **Mainnet ID**: The ID for the application that should be used upon claiming an asset on mainnet
+- **Testnet ID**: The ID for the application that should be used upoin claiming an asset on testnet

 ### Transaction Model